 The pattern of hair loss in men and women vary.
 Hair loss in women shows the hair becoming thinner all over the head, and the hairline does not recede.
 Androgenetic alopecia in women rarely leads to total baldness.

 *Postpartum alopecia - Postpartum Alopecia occurs in women two to four months after giving birth and is caused by more hairs than usual remaining in the growth phase.
 The body experiences soaring estrogen and progesterone levels during pregnancy, which wane off during postpartum.
 Hence, retained hair sheds.
 It is usually temporary, and hair is normal within 6-8 months.

-*Alopecia Totalis /Universalis: Totalis is a condition where there is complete loss of hair from the scalp and face.
-Universalis is complete loss of hair on the body.
+*Alopecia Totalis /Universalis: Totalis is a condition where there is a complete loss of hair from the scalp and face.
+Universalis is a complete loss of hair on the body.
 Both are autoimmune conditions.
-Treatment for alopecia is usually Topical Minoxidil, Glucocorticoid based therapies and Sensitization Therapy.
+Treatment for alopecia is usually Topical Minoxidil, Glucocorticoid based therapies, and Sensitization Therapy.

 Over-the-counter and prescription medications containing dimethicone/Permethrin are available to treat head lice.
 Following treatment instructions carefully is important for ridding your scalp and hair of lice and their eggs.

 4.Frizzy hair: This happens when the moisture levels in the hair shafts drop.
 This can occur due to the weather changes or over usage of harsh shampoos and hair colors.
 Treatment involves conditioning your hair well and using mild hydrating shampoos instead of harsh ones.
 Also check if your shampoos contain harmful products like sodium Laureth sulfate/parabens and fragrance, which end up damaging your hair.